HewlettPackard/oneview-sdk-ruby/README.md

 ```

 ## Resources
-Each OneView resource is exposed for usage with REST-like functionality.
+Each OneView resource is exposed for usage with CRUD-like functionality.

 For example, once you instantiate a resource object, you can call intuitive methods such as `resource.create`, `resource.udpate` and `resource.delete`.
 In addition, resources respond to helpful methods such as `.each`, `.eql?(other_resource)`, `.like(other_resource)`, `.retrieve!`, and many others.